McCoy1701/McCoy1701.github.io/README.md

 *A simple binary counter test*

 The real work of the test program is done by the function outputCount.
-It loops through all 8-bits of a unsigned 8-bit number (count), shifts out each bit and test if it's set, then writes that bit to the respective pin (i + offset, i is what bit we are on, offset is what pin is going to be the LSB).
+It loops through all 8-bits of an unsigned 8-bit number (count), shifting out each bit and testing whether or not it's set, then writes that result to the respective pin (i + offset, i is what bit we are on, offset is what pin is going to be the LSB).

 ```
 void outputCount( uint8_t count, int offset )